-There is considerable variability in recent Japanese CPUE indices.
 There has been a large reduction of effort by the Japanese longline fleet since 2005, coinciding with the onset of the piracy activity in the western Indian Ocean.
-The reduction of fishing mostly occurred in the north west Indian Ocean as the Japanese fleet pulled out of the region but is also evident in other regions.
+The reduction of fishing mostly occurred in the north-west Indian Ocean as the Japanese fleet pulled out of the region but is also evident in other regions.
 Although the piracy activity has abated after 2012, the effort has not returned to the previous levels.
 As such, the spatial overage of the Japanese CPUE may have been poor in recent years, particularly in the NW and NE regions.